 The plus side of getting lost was that we found a wild passionfruit vine, my favourite fruit, and we ate as many of them as we could then took loads more for the road.

 So it all turned out OK in the end, and it was one of my top hikes in Kauai because of the great memories.

 Distance: 4 miles/6.4km one way

-Location: The trail starts at the end of the road past Ke’e beach on the north shore.
+Location: The trail starts at the end of the road past Ke’e beach on the Na Pali Coast of Kauai.
 Parking fills up pretty fast and it’s a popular trail so get there early.

 The first two kilometres were beautiful as we hugged the dramatic Na Pali coast, rising up and down along the sometimes muddy path while the turquoise waves crashed below us.
 We were rewarded with views over Ke’e beach at the beginning of the trail then Hanakapi’ai beach at the two mile mark.